polkadot-developers/knowledgebase/current/runtime/storage.md

 ### Storage Maps

 Storage Maps are implemented as maps with hashed keys, which is a pattern that should be familiar to most developers.
+Unlike traditional hash maps, though, [Storage Maps in Substrate are simple key-value stores](../advanced/storage) that do not take key collision into account.
+The hashing algorithms that Substrate supplies are designed so that runtime developers do not need to worry about key collisions, but the implementation of Substrate Storage Maps does becomes important when [querying storage](#Querying-Storage) to read the elements of a Storage Map.
 In order to give blockchain engineers increased control over the way in which these data structures are stored, Substrate allows developers to select the hashing algorithm that is used to generate map keys.
 Map data structures are ideal for managing sets of items whose elements will be accessed randomly, as opposed to iterating over them sequentially in their entirety.

 #### Methods